-7.2.3 Finding the largest possible audience.
+7.2.3 Finding a large audience.
 Much social computing research points to the benefits of large audiences and large communities [39].
 Our work adds more evidence to back up those claims.
 More relevant, perhaps, are recent counterclaims about the benefits of smallness.
 In particular, a new paper by Hwang and Foote [35] presents an interview study with members of small Reddit communities.
 Although our results about the tensions between largeness and other benefits are fully in line with Hwang and Foote's findings, our starting assumptions and our ultimate takeaweays are quite different.
 Hwang and Foote seek to understand why people participate in persistently small communities and conclude that smallness offers a range of benefits.
 Our results suggest that individuals seek out benefits that happen to be incompatible with largeness and participate in portfolios of communities that, due to the trilemma we describe, will almost certainly include small ones.
 Although we believe that Hwang and Foote's [35] emphasis on smallness might draw focus to a side effect instead of the cause, we believe that the findings in our two papers are largely complementary.

 Our findings provide additional evidence that although users may desire large audiences, large online communities often require additional structure to maintain order.
 Kiene et al. [38] describes how a massive influx of newcomers presents difficulties that can be managed by appointing additional moderators, increasing norm enforcement, and limiting the frequency of posts.
 Lin et al. [47] find that such interventions help subreddits maintain comment quality and stay on topic during massive influxes of growth.
 However, these changes ensuring the availability of specific content are effective, in part, because of the growth-limiting effects of rules and enforcement [30, 70].
-We see that we have a few forms of the growth-limiting effects of rules and enforcement [30, 70].